Ipswich Building Society Conveyancing Panel Information

 You must also comply with the terms and conditions of your Ipswich Building Society solicitor panel appointment.

-What obligations do I have, being on the Ipswich Building Society conveyancing panel, to carry out a flood search?
+Am I obliged, being on the Ipswich Building Society conveyancing panel, to carry out a Lawyer Checker Search, an HS2 search?

 Ipswich Building Society make no specific obligation to carry out any of the searches listed.
 The BSA Mortgage Instructions simply states that ‘you must ensure that any other searches which may be appropriate to the particular property, taking into account its locality and other features are carried out’.